cs0320-f25/typescript-csv-SiBh744/README.md

     Include a list of the top 4 enhancements or edge cases you think are most valuable to explore in the next week’s sprint.
 Label them clearly by category (extensibility vs. functionality), and include whether they came from you, the LLM, or both.
 Describe these using the User Story format—see below for a definition.

     Functionality
+    1. User Story:
-    1. As a user, I am able to input data that includes commas as long as they are wrapped in quotes as per the convention.
+    As a user, I am able to input data that includes commas as long as they are wrapped in quotes as per the convention.
 That way, I can input many different types of data.
     Acceptance Criteria: